-The reality is that many of the victims spent significantly more time than 30 days on the military installment.
+The reality is that many of the victims spent significantly more than 30 days on the military installment.
 Families and service members stationed at the camp could likely be there for months or years.
 At the same time, civilians working at the base could spend much of their careers at the base, depending on their role or position.

 How Can Parkinson's Disease Affect an Individual and Their Family?

-Furthermore, in-depth research and studies on the matter have revealed that certain medical conditions developing in the Camp Lejeune water contamination victims were likely the result of exposure to the water at the base.
+Although there may not be a definitive scientific link to every ailment suffered by contamination victims, many different conditions and disorders have been reported.
+In-depth research and studies have revealed that certain medical conditions reported by Camp Lejeune water contamination victims were likely the result of exposure to the water at the base.
 When processing disability claims relating to the contamination at Camp Lejeune, the VA specified eight illnesses as presumptively caused by the contamination.

 Is Parkinson's Disease One of the Presumptive Conditions Identified by the Government?

 The VA created a list of diseases they identified as presumptive or likely linked to the contamination at Camp Lejeune.
 Knowing if your condition is on this list is helpful when considering your potential claim for damages arising from an illness.
 The list should not be used to exclude potential legal actions under the Camp Lejeune Justice Act.